 In a town known to embrace the outrageous, it's still insane to discover that there are thrill rides atop the tower.
 Even more audacious than the people who thought of placing rides on top of the Stratosphere: the nuts who ride them.

 Would you be among the brave souls who would consider strapping in for a ride aboard the crazy contraptions?
-Unless you are especially hardy, my guess is that at least one one of the attractions would give you pause -- if not send you running in the opposite direction with your tail between your legs.
+Unless you are especially hardy, it's likely that at least one one of the attractions would give you pause—if not send you running in the opposite direction with your tail between your legs.

 None of the rides would be particularly noteworthy if they were planted on the ground.
-But at more than 900 feet above the Vegas skyline they're all beyond wild.
-Three of them may just be the most thrilling, if not... terrifying, rides on the planet.
+But at more than 900 feet above terra firma, they're all beyond wild.
+One of them of them may just be the most thrilling, if not... terrifying, ride on the planet.
+And two of the other rides would surely make it into the top-10 list.
 It's all about psychological thrills, and these rides give acrophobia a whole new meaning.

 Let's take a look at the rides in order of tamest to downright horrifying.